pauljohncleary/activitypub.js/README.md

 ## Install It

-Clone this repo
+- Clone this repo
+- Install node, npm and postgres

 ```
+cd activitypub.js
 npm install
 ```

 ## Configure it

-Adjust the .env file with your specific ActivityPub defaults We use some sensible defaults but you can use whatever you like
+- Adjust the `.env` file with your specific defaults.
+We use some sensible defaults but you can use whatever you like
+- Don't forget to create a database in postgres (default is `activitypub`)

 ## Run It
 #### In *development* mode: